mwittig/thing-it-node/README.md

 * define **Complex Event Processing** to react to Sensor events and state changes,
 * define **Storyboards** for the timeline-based invocation of Node, Device and Actor Services (e.g. for robotics),
 * define **Job Schedules** for a calendar-based, recurring execution of Services including start of Storyboards,
-* define **Complex Data Variables** to persistently store Event Data for later evaluation or for configurations and
+* define **Complex Data Variables** to persistently store Event Data for later evaluation or for configurations
+* manage Users an their Entitlements to acess the abobe elements and
 * use a **Mobile Client** to monitor and control your Devices.

 All of the above is controlled by a [nodejs](http://nodejs.org/) server which is bootstrapped from a **simple JSON configuration**, which allows you to